-The Polyisocyanurate Insulation Manufacturers Association (PIMA) is the national trade association representing Polyiso insulation manufacturers and suppliers to the Polyiso industry.
-PIMA advances the use of Polyiso insulation and is one of the nation’s foremost industry advocates for energy-efficient practices and policies.
+The Polyisocyanurate Insulation Manufacturers Association (PIMA) is the North American trade association representing Polyiso insulation manufacturers and suppliers to the Polyiso industry.
+PIMA advances the use of Polyiso insulation and is one of the foremost industry advocates for energy-efficient practices and policies.
 In addition, PIMA has been recognized by both the Environmental Protection Agency (EPA) and the Sustainable Building Industries Council for advocacy and products.
 To learn more about PIMA's History, Please click here.

 PIMA is the unified voice of the rigid Polyiso industry and an advocate for safe, cost-effective, sustainable and energy-efficient construction.
 PIMA membership promotes the Polyiso industry through leadership, advocacy and education.